About

 I believe in empowering and equipping rehabilitation and performance professionals with the tools necessary to optimize the health and wellness of their clients so that together we create more resilient athletes.

-Over the years, my research has focused on comprehensive movement testing and injury prevention among athletes, military personnel, and school aged children––research that led to the development of the Y Balance Test and the Move2Perform software (a comprehensive system designed to determine an individual’s musculoskeletal status).
-As a result, my fieldwork has allowed collaboration with researchers and grants totaling over 3 million dollars.
+Over the years, my research has focused on comprehensive movement testing and injury prevention among athletes, military personnel, and school-aged children.
+I've publlished over 40 peer-reviewed publications, 60 scientific presentations, as well as several book chapters.
+In addition, I helped develop both the Y Balance Test and the Move2Perform software (a comprehensive system designed to determine an individual’s musculoskeletal status).
+As a result, my fieldwork has allowed collaboration with researchers and grants totaling over $3 million.

 For me, a great deal of joy comes from working with others.
-That’s why I also a co-founder of the Professional Rebellion, teach continuing education courses and consult for collegiate and professional teams, military, and school systems to identify injury risk and offer prevention options.
+That’s why I also am co-founder of the Professional Rebellion, teach continuing education courses and consult for collegiate and professional teams, military, and school systems to identify injury risk and offer prevention options.

 I keep myself actively involved in research by conducting original studies, writing peer-review articles for scientific journals and serving as a manuscript reviewer for several journals.
-I regularly present nationally and internationally on the subjects of return to sport testing, injury prevention, and field expedient movement testing.
+I regularly present nationally and internationally on the subjects of performance optimization, return to sport testing, injury prevention, and field expedient movement testing.

 If you want to learn more about me as a person, my info is here.